-If you are making an offer on a home that is for private sale, we recommend only making the offer after you have received the building inspection report from the building inspector and taken into consideration any and all costs associated with rectifying defects or carrying out any necessary repairs.
+If you are making an offer on a home that is for private sale, we recommend only making the offer after you have received the building inspection report.
+This will allow you to take into consideration any and all costs associated with rectifying defects or carrying out any necessary repairs.

-When there is fierce competition for a house, unit or apartment that you are interested in, we recommend making your offer on the property subject to obtaining finance from a financial institution at an interest rate you are satisfied with and a report on the property you are satisfied with.
+When there is fierce competition for a house, unit or apartment that you are interested in, we recommend making your offer on the property subject to obtaining a building inspection report on the property you are looking at.

 When should I get a building inspection if I’m buying at auction?

-If you are considering making an offer for a property, pre auction building inspections are no less important than for a private sale – and maybe more so, as emotions can often get the better of us in pressured environments.
+If you are considering a property at auction, getting a building inspection before making an offer is no less important than for a private sale – and maybe more so, as emotions can often get the better of us in pressured environments!

-Our recommendation for these reports is to have them be prepared at least 3 days prior to the auction.
-This will give you enough time to read the report in detail and ask and follow up questions of your building inspector before attending the auction.
+Our recommendation for these reports is to have one carried out at least 3 days prior to the auction.
+This will give you enough time to read the report in detail and ask any follow-up questions with your building inspector before attending the auction.

 Forewarned is forearmed!

-Do I still need a pre purchase building inspection when buying an apartment?
+Do I need an inspection when buying an apartment?

 In short, yes, you should still get a pre purchase inspection report when buying an apartment.
 As we’ve seen in other states across Australia, some apartment developments may still be hiding major structural defects and deficiencies, rising damp, pest issues or unsafe balconies.

-Why should I choose ABPOM to carry out my building inspection?
+Why choose ABPOM to carry out my pre purchase inspection?